threadi/wp-personio-integration-light/readme.txt

 * Optimized capability-checks for our own custom post type and all used taxonomies
 * Added more hooks
 * Updated all translations for values for position details set by Personio
+* Fixed visibility of import button above listing in WordPress 6.3 or newer